Adama Diatta

-Adama Diatta (born 14 August 1988) is a male freestyle wrestler from Senegal.
+Adama Diatta (born 14 August 1988) is a Senegalese freestyle wrestler.
 He participated in the Men's freestyle 55 kg at the 2008 Summer Olympics.
 In the round of 16, he lost to Tomohiro Matsunaga from Japan.
 In the repechage round, he was beaten by Turkish Sezar Akgul.

 He competed for Senegal at the 2016 Summer Olympics in the 57 kg division.
 He was defeated by Yowlys Bonne of Cuba in the first round.
 He was the flag bearer for Senegal during the closing ceremony.

 Through the 2021 African & Oceania Wrestling Olympic Qualification Tournament, he earned qualification to represent Senegal at the 2020 Summer Olympics in Tokyo, Japan.